Designing New Worlds with Artova

 Once a prompt is submitted, the AI interprets the design intent and generates structured interface layouts within the design canvas.

-These layouts include:
+These layouts may include:

 • organised content blocks